deep-foundation/object-to-links-async-converter/README.md

 ![image](https://user-images.githubusercontent.com/66206278/230576157-5bcfd0fa-4689-42b8-8ef0-badd7f5397ba.png)
 String/Number/Object values are converted to loop-links which points from and to the same link.
 Boolean links point from the link to the ["@freephoenix888/boolean", "True"] or ["@freephoenix888/boolean", "False"]

+## Limitations
+If you delete field in your object value - link associated with that field will not be deleted.
+We will add this feature as soon as logger package will be ready!